jeff4/a4-paper/src/content/blog/2015-04-09-uffizi-day-3-more-honthorst-adoration.md

   - travel
 ogImage: ""
 description:
-  More on Gerrit von Honthorst
+  More on Gerrit von Honthorst.
 ---

 After visiting the Accademia on Tuesday morning, I spent the afternoon at the Uffizi again.
 (I *love* this Friends of Uffizi card with unlimited repeat visits.)
 Upon reviewing Honthorst's Adoration of the Shephards again, I have additional thoughts.
 First, here is the wall text: